wonsunahn/CS1632_RentACat/README.md

 about Jacoco later in the [Measuring Code Coverage](#measuring-code-coverage) section.

-## Software Developement Life Cycle using Test Driven Development
+## Software Development Life Cycle using Test Driven Development

 Now we know how to run the program and test the program, it is time to get to work in completing the Rent-A-Cat system.